Thykof/dusa-auto-pool/README.md

 The position can exit the active bin in both side.

+When the bin id increase, we remove from pool only Y.
+When the bin id decrease, we remove from pool only X.

 If in your position you have only X.
 It means that you buy X and sell Y, people are buying Y and selling X.
 It means the price of Y increased and the price of X decreased.
 It means also that the pool distribution shifted to the right.
-You need to remove and swap to Y.
 While removing, you will collect fees of both tokens.
-While swapping, you will pay fees of X (I think).
+While adding, you will pay composition fees on X.

 ```
 /*